- Trek to see mountain gorillas living in their natural habitat

 Known as ‘the land of a thousand hills’, Rwanda is a lush, hilly country with more than a third of the world’s remaining mountain gorillas living amongst the bamboo-covered slopes of the Virunga Mountains in Volcanoes National Park.
 Rwanda is a peaceful country and one of the cleanest countries in the world.
 Innovative conservation programmes in Rwanda have been very successful, with wildlife numbers increasing every year.

-- Situated in the African Great Lakes region, Rwanda is dominated by mountains in the west and savanna to the east, with numerous lakes throughout the country.
+- Situated in the African Great Lakes region, Rwanda is dominated by mountains in the west and savannah to the east, with numerous lakes throughout the country.
 With four national parks, a thriving capital city, spectacular scenery and diverse wildlife, there is plenty to do and explore in Rwanda.

 - Kinyarwanda, French, English and Swahili are the official languages of Rwanda.
 Nearly all Rwandans speak Kinyarwanda.
 French, English and Swahili are widely spoken and understood.